ahmad9059/dotfiles/README.md

 - **Description:** Configuration for Rofi, a versatile application launcher and window switcher.
 - **Features:** Provides quick access to applications and windows, with customizable appearance and behavior.

-### 9. README.md
-- **Description:** This file serves as an overview of the configurations included in this repository.
-- **Features:** Offers usage instructions and insights into the purpose of each configuration.

 ## Usage